BLKSerene/Wordless/doc/doc.md

 - **1.4 Status Bar**<br>
   The *Status Bar* resides at the bottom of the main window.

-  You can show/hide the *Status Bar* by checking/unchecking **Menu → Preferences → Show Status Bar**
+  You can show/hide the *Status Bar* by checking/unchecking **Menu Bar → Preferences → Show Status Bar**

-You can modify the global scaling factor and font settings of the user interface via **Menu → Preferences → General → User Interface Settings**.
+You can modify the global scaling factor and font settings of the user interface via **Menu Bar → Preferences → General → User Interface Settings**.

 <span id="doc-2"></span>
 ## [2 File Area](#doc)
-In most cases, the first thing to do in *Wordless* is open and select your files to be processed via **Menu → File → Open Files/Folder**.
+In most cases, the first thing to do in *Wordless* is open and select your files to be processed via **Menu Bar → File → Open Files/Folder**.

 Files are loaded, cached and selected automatically after being added to the *File Table*. **Only selected files will be processed by *Wordless***.
 You can drag and drop files around the *File Table* to change their orders, which would be reflected in the results.

 By default, *Wordless* tries to detect the encoding and language settings of all files for you, you should double check and make sure that the settings of each and every file are correct.
 If you prefer changing file settings manually, you could uncheck **Auto-detect encodings** and/or **Auto-detect languages** in the *Open Files* dialog.
-The default file settings could be modified via **Menu → Preferences → Settings → Files → Default Settings**.
+The default file settings could be modified via **Menu Bar → Preferences → Settings → Files → Default Settings**.

 - **2.1 Open Files**<br>
   Add one single file or multiple files to the *File Table*.